PedroGarrigaNogues/E-commerce-project/README.md

 [Documentation](./cleanup-doc/README.md)

 Important!!
-Server takes 1 minute to launch when you go to the products section.
+Server takes 1 minute to launch when you go to products.

 [Demo] (http://cleanup.surge.sh/#/)